agregorash/UFC_Match_Outcome_Predictor/README.md

 Win streaks are a top 15 contributing factor but fall short of top 5.

-# Future Analysis & What we would do differently:
+## Future Analysis & What We Would Do Differently:

-## Test a wider variety of models
+* Test a wider variety of models
-* KNN
+** KNN
-* Decision Tree
+** Decision Tree
-## Database
-* Create a fighter database in order to compare potential future matchups
-* Instead of cleaning and breaking our largest kaggle data file into two separate files, we could have pulled different CSV's from an alternate source.
+* Instead of cleaning and breaking our largest kaggle data file into two separate files, we could have pulled different CSV's from an alternate source
-* Store data in JSON structure
-## Test variable correlations to betting payouts
+* Test variable correlations to betting payouts
+* Create a fighter database in order to compare potential future matchups ** Store data in JSON structure